 - Digitalization of testing: cloud testing, mobile testing, big data testing, IoT testing, AI testing

-- Continuous Testing @ DevOps
+- Continuous testing @ DevOps and beyond

 - Testing of systems with artificial intelligence (AI) and machine learning

-- Testing non-functional requirements
+- Testing non-functional requirements with the right balance

 - Defect prevention by innovative testing